TheCandidStartup/TheCandidStartup.github.io/_drafts/typescript-semantic-versioning.md

 The final requirements are to document your versioning policy, including which TypeScript versions you support.
 My first thought was to use `peerDependencies` in each package to define supported versions, with a `peerDependenciesMeta` entry to make TypeScript optional.
 I can then use a [Dynamic JSON badge](https://shields.io/badges/dynamic-json-badge) to pull the dependencies out and document them in the package README.

 In the end I decided to document rather than enforce.
 In most cases using a newer TypeScript compiler than the one I built the package with will be fine.
 The package's published types have a much smaller surface area than the source code and use fewer TypeScript features.
-It's also easier to maintain.
+This approach is also easier to maintain.
 I can define TypeScript versions once in the monorepo root `package.json` and reference it from all package READMEs.

 {% include candid-image.html src="/assets/images/react-virtual-scroll/dependency-badges.png" alt="Dependency badges in the react-virtual-scroll README" %}